roshia3/EcoQuest/README.md

 ### Question Mark (?):
 Answer a fun fact or critical question about the environment!
 ### Cross (✖):
 Oh no!
-Step back 1, 2, or 3 spaces (randomly generated)
+Step back four spaces!
 ### Empty Space ( ):
 Roll again and keep moving!